Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Empirical Applications

-Importantly, all of this analysis was performed automatically, in approximately one hour, on a single A100 GPU in Google Colab.
-Though this analysis was not preregistered, it is possible to cheaply and automatically replicate these results, and assess their sensitivity to different autointerpretation strategies, dictionary learning methods, and LLMs.
-Notably, the space of possible concepts was not pruned in any way prior to this analysis, nor were they weighted in some way towards topics related to articles; the analysis was automatic and without human intervention, with no room for motivated data snooping.
+Importantly, all of this analysis was performed automatically, in a handful of minutes, on a single A100 GPU in Google Colab (accessed for free, as a student or university affiliate); the API calls to Claude cost only cents, and could also be replaced with open-source model generations for free.
+Though this analysis was not preregistered, it is possible to cheaply and automatically replicate these results, and assess their sensitivity to different autointerpretation strategies, concept embedding implementations, and testing hyperparameters.
+Notably, the space of possible concepts was not pruned in any way prior to this analysis, nor were they weighted in some way towards topics related to articles.
+The analysis was conducted without human intervention, with no room for data snooping.